kennysmithed/oels2020/oels_practical_wk6.md

 ![suggested directory structure](images/wl_directory_structure.png)

-Assuming you have the directory structure all right, this code should run on your local computer (just open the `word_learning.html` file in your browser) or you can upload the whole `word_learning` folder to the public_html folder on the jspsychlearning server and play with it there.
+Assuming you have the directory structure all right, this code should run on your local computer (just open the `word_learning.html` file in your browser) or you can upload the whole `word_learning` folder to the public_html folder on the jspsychlearning server and play with it there (if your directory structure is as suggested the url for your experiment will be http://jspsychlearning.ppls.ed.ac.uk/~UUN/word_learning/word_learning.html where UUN is your UUN).
 Note that the code that saves the data to the server will only work if your code is actually running on the jspsychlearning server - if you are running it on your own computer the data will not save anywhere, although it will still be shown on-screen.
 This is because your personal computer isn't running anything that can handle POST commands and processing them with PHP, which is what is involved in saving data - those things are all set up on the jspsychlearning server for you.

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTML and js files in your code editor (e.g. Atom).